- Our Businesses

 The HCM Group carries out human rights initiatives following its policies on human rights explicitly stated in the HCM Group Codes of Conduct and the HCM Group Human Rights Policy.

 We continually implement education concerning human rights included in rank-specific training for new employees and new section managers, among others, for the purpose of improving each individual employee’s awareness of human rights.
 In addition, we conduct training concerning harassment during our compliance training in order to create workplaces that are sound and comfortable.

-The risks facing the business operations of the HCM Group are growing more diverse in nature.
-We work daily to identify risks and measures against the risks, and to reinforce our business continuity plan (BCP) and business continuity management (BCM), so that when faced with a risk, we are able to minimize the impacts on our business activities and restore operations as soon as practical.
+The HCM Group is working to reinforce our business continuity plan (BCP) and business continuity management (BCM), so that when faced with a risk, such as natural disaster or accident, we are able to minimize the impacts on our business activities and restore operations as soon as practical.

 In FY2017, we newly introduced a safety confirmation system for all HCM Group companies in Japan to prepare for a large-scale earthquake or other disaster.
 With employee safety in mind, this system can check the whereabouts and condition of employees at any time during a disaster.
 We also conducted a training drill using this system based on the scenario of an actual disaster.
 In FY2018, we will increase the frequency of training in an effort to facilitate the confirmation of employee safety using the system.